nmshd/documentation/_docs_integrate/63-attribute-values.md

 ## SchematizedXML

 SchematizedXML can be used to exchange files in XML format.
-The exchange of XML files is also possible via [`FileReference`](#filereference), but SchematizedXML has the advantage that it is possible to validate the XML and display the attributes in the wallet.
+The exchange of XML files is also possible via [`IdentityFileReference`](#filereference), but SchematizedXML has the advantage that it is possible to validate the XML and display the attributes in the wallet.

 **Properties**